 If humans aren’t your thing, then why not try out the Robot Restaurant of Shinjuku?
 This restaurant is truly a unique, one-of-a-kind dining experience that you really can’t find anywhere else in the world.

-Adorned with crazily bright neon lights and mirrors, the design of the building itself itself will already make you feel like you’ve landed in some alien country.
-Coupled with the crazy show filled with female performers, robots, as well as weird props such as light-studded tanks and dinosaurs, this extremely random and extremely, extremely bizarre show is totally worth the visit.
+Adorned with crazily bright neon lights and mirrors, the design of the building itself will already make you feel like you’ve landed in some alien country.
+Coupled with the crazy show filled with female performers and robots, as well as weird props such as light-studded tanks and dinosaurs, this extremely random and extremely, extremely bizarre show is totally worth the visit.

-I mean… Where else in the world will you ever see such a scene?
-Be sure to make a reservation, though – this popular dining show has been known to sell out from time to time!
+I mean, where else in the world will you ever see such a scene?
+Be sure to make a reservation, because this popular dining show is known to sell out fast sometimes!

 Address: B2F Shinjuku Robot Building, 1-7-1 Kabukicho, Shinjuku-ku, Tokyo